 What Josh ate then vs. now

-|Breakfast||Restaurant-style breakfast burritos filled with eggs, hash browns, sausage, bacon, ham, and cheese in a flour tortilla||Coconut protein bar with a protein shake|
+|Breakfast||Restaurant-style breakfast burritos stuffed with eggs, hash browns, sausage, bacon, ham, and cheese in a flour tortilla||Coconut protein bar with a protein shake|

-|Lunch||Roast beef, turkey, and cheese sandwich with mayo on multigrain bread with a side of chips and a few cans of soda||Chicken soup and a salad with light jalapeno vinaigrette and a beverage with no sugar added|
+|Lunch||Roast beef, turkey, and cheese sandwich with mayo on multigrain bread, with a side of chips and a few cans of soda||Chicken soup and a salad with light jalapeño vinaigrette and a sugar-free beverage|

-|Dinner||Spaghetti pie made with a stick of butter, parmesan cheese, cottage cheese, sausage, and canned tomato sauce with a Caesar salad||Slow Cooker Chicken Tikka Masala over cauliflower mashed potatoes|
+|Dinner||Spaghetti pie made with a stick of butter, Parmesan cheese, cottage cheese, sausage, and canned tomato sauce, with a Caesar salad||Slow cooker chicken tikka masala over cauliflower mashed potatoes|

 Cookies, chips, or sugary cereal